klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 Very important term in AWS.
 Balances/distributes your traffic.

-Service that sits infront of infrastructure and directs traffic.
+Service that sits in front of infrastructure and directs traffic.
 Automates the process

 ELB: has several options

-Application LB - functions at Layer 7 (http, https)
+Application LB - functions at Layer 7 (HTTP, HTTPS)

-Network LB functions at Layer 4 (tcp, tls, udp)
+Network LB functions at Layer 4 (TCP, TLS, UDP)

 ELB provides a lot of features: HA, health checks, security (control traffic), TLS termination(can install a SSL on the ELB - saves a lot of compute resources)